-We definately love talking about robots.
-But more specifically we are talking about "Robots", the exhibition at London Science Museum.
-We are a bit late to the party in discussing this, but it is still well worth talking about.
+We definitely love talking about robots.
+But more specifically we are talking about the London Science Museum Robots exhibition.
+We are a little late to the party in discussing this.
+But it is still well worth talking about.
 So here we go.

 A bit of background

-As the name of the exhibition suggests, it is all about robots.
-More specifically, charting the 500 year history of humanoid robotics.
-Curator, Ben Russell, says "I realised early on that it's the humanoids that most fascinate people, because they're so much like us".
-We were contacted to be part of the exhibition, which equates to a 'who's who' in robotics.
-Other robots on display include a working example of re:think robotics' Baxter, and a static display of Honda's Asimo.
+As the name of the exhibition suggests, London Science Museum Robots is all about robots.
+More specifically, charting the 500-year history of humanoid robotics.
+Curator, Ben Russell, says “I realised early on that it’s the humanoids that most fascinate people because they’re so much like us”.
+We were contacted to be part of the exhibition, which equates to a ‘who’s who’ in robotics.
+Other robots on display include a working example of re:think robotics’ Baxter and a static display of Honda’s Asimo.

 Special Automation Preparation

 The Science Museum requested that the robot exhibit a certain behaviour pattern for it to work for their exhibition.
 They sent us a script that RoboThespian would perform at scheduled times throughout the day.
 The rest of the time, RoboThespian would use the integrated facial recognition software and sensors to make eye contact with visitors, recognise their age, gender, mood and amount of people.
 With all that information he provides an appropriate greeting depending on the time of day.
 “Good Morning Sir!”
 “Aren’t you shiny happy people?” to name a few.
 Once given the script, we recorded the voice from our professional voice talent and animated all the sequences using Virtual Robot.

 RoboThespian proved to be massively popular with visitors.
 As can be seen in the following tweets.